DrTaxi98/NFA/README.md

 # NFA
-Regular languages compiler and NFA tester
+University Prolog and Common Lisp project that implements a regular languages compiler and NFA tester.

 ## Regular Expressions Compilation into Non-Deterministic Finite State Automatas
 This project consist in two libraries (written in Prolog and Common Lisp) for regular expressions compilation into non-deterministic finite state automatas and for their testing.